solidusjs/vagrant-solidus/README.md

 $ vagrant site create my-site
 ```

-This will create a new sub-directory called `my-site`, initialized with a new site based on the latest [Solidus site template](https://github.com/solidusjs/solidus-site-template).
+This will create a new sub-directory called `my-site`, initialized with a new site based on the latest [Solidus site template][solidus-site-template].
 Another option is to create the directory and site yourself, from the ground up.

 ### Adding an existing site